akostrik/CPP_module_42/README.md

     + Boolean conversions

 ### User-defined conversion sequences
+Consists of :
+* a standard conversion sequence
+* a user-defined conversion
+* a second standard conversion sequence

 ### Ellipsis conversion sequences
+Occurs when the compiler matches an argument in a function call with a corresponding ellipsis parameter

 ##  Value
 * is the representation of some entity that can be manipulated by a program
 * this terminology is used to categorize expressions (and not values)